nicky-nym/nicky-nym.github.io/index.md

 ## <a name="money"></a>There is money available for new cities

+> "The money being thrown at new cities is staggering.
+> Saudi Arabia's King Abdullah Economic City comes at a price tag of $100bn (£78bn),
+> while the country’s Neom megalopolis is slated to cost five times that.
+> Malaysia's Forest City had its price initially pegged at $100bn,
+> while Ordos Kangbashi cost a hulking $161bn.
+Adding up the costs of
+> more than 120 new cities around the world means a mountain of investment
+> that can be measured in the trillions of dollars."[^growth]
+>
+> Wade Shepard, author and columnist

 In 2019, U.S. Presidential candidate Andrew Yang called for $40 billion in subsidies, grants, and loans for people in coastal communities who want to either move inland or elevate their homes.[^yang]

 ## <a name="precident"></a>People are rapidly building new cities